saraxplorer/pipex/README.md

-# Concepts used in the project
+# Concepts used in the project\
+A lot of functions are used in this project.
+So understanding their behavior seems important

 1. fork
     ```c
    #include <unistd.h>